-2.1.2 CRICKET BC shall make contract with the local Umpires & Scorers Association for the appointment of 2 qualified on-field umpires & if required by Cricket BC Management, a 3rd umpire for each game.
+2.1.2 CRICKET BC & BC BIG BASH shall make contract with the local Umpires & Scorers Association for the appointment of Qualified - 2 on-field umpires & (If agreed to - a Match Referee/3rd Umpire for each game).
 They will also make provision for the local Association to provide at least one qualified scorer for each game.
-The assumption is made here that there will be 3 games per day.
+(If agreed to - The above reserve umpire will carry out the duties of a standard 3rd umpire & Match Referee so assisting the on-field umpires).

-2.1.3 All selected umpires & scorers shall be qualified Cricket Canada Umpires & Scorers, unless there is a lack of availability of the above people.
+2.1.3 All selected Referees, Umpires & Scorers shall be qualified Cricket Canada Umpires & Scorers, unless there is a lack of availability of the above people.

-2.1.4 Upon request from CRICKET BC, The Local Umpires Association shall appoint on-field umpires, 3rd Umpires and Scorers per 2.1.2
+2.1.4 Upon Contract from CRICKET BC & BC BIG BASH, The Local Umpires Association shall appoint onfield umpires and Scorers per 2.1.2 and (IF AGREED TO - the Match Referee/3rd Umpire)

-2.1.5 CRICKET BC shall appoint A TOURNAMENT REFEREE if budgeted & a TECHNICAL COMMITTEE.
+2.1.5 CRICKET BC - BC BIG BASH shall appoint A TOURNAMENT REFEREE & a TECHNICAL COMMITTEE for serious Tournament related matters.

-2.1.5.1 A TV replay referral system shall not apply unless contracted by CRICKET BC & agreed to by TEAM Management well prior to the tournament.
+2.1.5.1 A TV replay referral system shall not apply unless contracted by CRICKET BC, BC BIG BASH & agreed to by TEAM Management well prior to the tournament.

-2.1.6 A Fourth umpire shallnot be used unless contracted by CRICKET BC & agreed to by TEAM Management well prior to the tournament.
+2.1.6 A Fourth umpire shall not be used unless contracted by CRICKET BC, BC BIG BASH & agreed to by TEAM Management well prior to the tournament.